Girl You Know It's True (song)

 "Girl You Know It's True" is a song by Maryland-based group Numarx, later made internationally famed by German dance-pop group Milli Vanilli.
-Released as the lead single from MV's European debut album, All or Nothing (1988), and the duo's American debut album, Girl You Know It's True (1989), the song peaked at number one on the German Singles Chart, number two in the United States and number three in the United Kingdom, becoming one of Milli Vanilli's most successful singles.
+Released as the lead single from their European debut album, All or Nothing (1988), and their American debut album, Girl You Know It's True (1989), the song peaked at number one on the German Singles Chart, number two in the United States and number three in the United Kingdom, becoming one of Milli Vanilli's most successful singles.
+The song samples "Ashley's Roachclip" by the Soul Searchers.
+It would become infamous for live performance skipping on tape.

 Background

 The song was written by Bill Pettaway Jr., Sean "DJ Spen" Spencer, Kevin Liles, Rodney "Kool Rod" Holloman (often misspelled "Hollaman" on single/album credits) and Ky Adeyemo, most of whom were members of the Baltimore, Maryland-based group Numarx, who first recorded the song.

 Started by DJ Spen and featuring Kool Rod as the original MC, Numarx was a collective of local DJs who formed a "crew" in the early 1980s, originally consisting of four members.
 The group expanded to five in the mid-1980s with the addition of Liles as fellow MC.
 In 1987, having already released material during their early years, Numarx released the single "Rhymes So Def", which received national airplay at the time.
 The follow-up single to this minor hit was "Girl You Know It's True".

-The idea for the song began when the group (Numarx) wrote a rap to a track composed by local musician/songwriter Bill Pettaway.
+The idea for the song began when the group wrote a rap to a track composed by local musician/songwriter Bill Pettaway.
 Liles and Holloman wrote the words and Spencer made the beat.
 The song was recorded at Studio Records in Oxon Hill, Maryland - just outside of Washington, DC.
 Bill Pettaway, an Annapolis resident was working as a gas station attendant at the time also wrote songs and played guitar on the side.
 Pettaway, along with Numarx members Spencer, Liles, and Holloman continued to craft the tune.
 In addition, then-current Starpoint member Kayode "Ky" Adeyemo joined in, co-writing and co-producing the song with Pettaway.
-Adeyemo played keyboards and wrote the infectious “Ooh Ooh Ooh” hook for the song.
+Adeyemo played keyboards and wrote the infectious "Ooh Ooh Ooh" hook for the song.
 Kevin Liles and Kool Rod are the lead vocalists rhyming on the record with Spencer providing some background vocals.
 However, the most prominent vocalist on the hook and backing vocals of the song is Charles "Ooh Oh Ooh" Christopher.
 Charles was friends with Pettaway, Adeyemo, and Starpoint keyboardist George Phillips and became the voice that everyone was singing along with.
 Although the song did not match the success of "Rhymes So Def" in America, "Girl You Know It's True" did connect with audiences on the other side of the Atlantic, becoming a popular hit in the German clubs.
 It was here that Milli Vanilli producer Frank Farian likely first heard the tune.